Some posts contain compensated links. Please read this disclaimer for more info.

 St Petersburg is full of grandeur.
 The wealth of palaces and mansions is incredible, and most have elaborate white pillars with grand staircases.
 Many have beautiful yellow facades, and it’s worth taking a tour to see some.

-The City is truly beautiful, and the canals reminded me of Venice or Amsterdam.
+The City is magnificent, and the canals reminded me of Venice or Amsterdam.
 The buildings that line the embankments, however, are much grander.

 Things to see in St Petersburg